What Can You Do With a Master's in Biomedical Science?

 Resource allocation is another valuable project management skill.
 Academic research tends to have a fixed budget amount, while corporate research often generates a negative cash flow as money is being spent, but no revenue is being generated.
 Teams also need to balance the amount of work each team member does effectively; too much work contributes to burnout, while too little work eats up the budget.

-Employers will look for biomedical scientists who have worked with blood samples, cell cultures, DNA sequencing, enzyme-linked immunosorbent assay (ELISA), or polymerase chain reaction (PCR) on their resumes.
+Employers will look for biomedical scientists who have worked with blood samples, cell cultures, DNA sequencing, enzyme-linked immunosorbent assay (ELISA), or polymerase chain reaction (PCR).
 The ability to develop standard operating procedures for these types of experiments is also a valuable skill, as both internal and external audiences (such as clients) will benefit from this information.

 Communication is one of the most important professional skills for scientists.
 Individuals should feel comfortable explaining complex biomedical concepts in written and oral communication to a range of audiences.
 Depending on an individual’s role, these audiences could include business leaders within the company, representatives of a regulatory agency such as the U.S. Food and Drug Administration, existing or potential clients, or members of the general public.